isotopp/isotopp.github.io/_posts/2015-03-27-go-away-or-i-will-replace-you.md

 The Cynefin model is a soft thing, a model or frame of mind that is used by people to have words and categories to express what tools and project structures make sense in a given context: It can be used to classify "decision making contexts".
 A decision making context is for example a market in which a company is going to act, and then it would become a way to express "market maturity".

 If you apply it to "the development of the early Internet" or "the Dotcom bubble before 2000", then you see the very early Dotcom bubble as "Nobody has a clue how to even make money on the Internet, much less how to structure a company around this idea".
 This is the Chaotic domain, subject of the "Research" model, in which you try out things, and see what sticks.
-You do not know the rules at all, and also not if they are static or changing, you need to get any structure at all.
+You do not know the rules at all, not even if they are static or changing.
+You need to get any structure at all.
 The work model is "Act" - try a thing, "Sense" - see what happens and "Respond" - discard the attempt or if it works, try to modify it and see what changes.
-With "Novel" practice you work with very small teams of highly qualified people - a research team - and try to establish and formulate some ground rules, you expect to lose money and to throw away many experiments, quickly.
+With "Novel" practice you work with very small teams of highly qualified people - a research team - and try to establish and formulate some ground rules.
+You expect to lose money and to throw away many experiments, quickly.

 Once you have found a working business model, and successfully extract any money at all, you can switch to the "Complex" domain and build on your emergent practice.
 You secure the position you have found and try out small things, instead of wild guesses all over the place.
 Again, you try to register what that does to your business and improve (instead of trying something else entirely).
 Basically you have the business model and now try to build practice at all.
 You try to move things from Research to Engineering.
 This also changes team structure - you would work with your Researchers moving to Lead positions with a bunch of applied sciences or engineering grade people working for them.
+This is now multiple small teams at work, on different aspects of incremental improvement.
 You focus on iteration, small improvements and may experiment with some basic automation.
 In the Complex you know there are rules, but they may be not easily discoverable, and they may be changing and stateful.

-As the market and the business matures, it may move to the "Complicated" domain, in which a Business Model and Basic Practice exists and you now try to find dimensions along which to judge these practices ("What are the metrics?") and then try to establish measureing processes for this.
+As the market and the business matures, it may move to the "Complicated" domain, in which a Business Model and Basic Practice exists and you now try to find dimensions along which to judge these practices ("What are the metrics?") and then try to establish measuring processes for this.
 Using the metrics you can sense, and exert control by analyzing the metrics and how they change.
 This is no longer research at all, but engineering at the verge of pure business excecution, preparing for scaleout.
 You remove the researchers, and add engineering bureaucrats that establish the framework for quantification.
 In the Complicated market rules exist, and are discoverable, and usually are static or the rules by which they change are also known.

-In the Complex and especially in the Complicated, companies are growing in a growing market, and focus is not so much on efficiency ("Do not spend more than we earn at any time, but first and foremost, do not stall growth.") as on land grab.
+In the Complex and especially in the Complicated, companies are growing in a growing market, and focus is not so much on efficiency as on land grab.
+Management says things like "Do not spend more than we earn at any time, but first and foremost, do not stall growth."

 Finally things move into "Simple" or "Obvious" domain, which has well established procedural handbooks, metrics and can draw on past iterations that are similar to the current.
 So you measure, sense, then look up the proper response and execute it.
 Best Practice and quantified metrics exist, and you can scale out the process by hiring and training moderately trained people working from the book you prepared in the previous step.
 This is a mature and stable market, with obvious and discoverable rules and playbooks for all situations.
 In a mature market, growth is usually only possible at the cost of others, as the market itself is not growing and there is no unclaimed or untapped market share.
 Instead, growth often is created by efficieny improvements.
 This is the domain of bureaucrats and beancounters.